top of page

 The two-dimensional array to the right shows the characters from Scooby Doo along with their associated colour and their species.

 Each value in the array is represented by an index still, but now the index has two values.
 For example [3] [0] is 'Daphne'.
-We measure row first, then column.
+Unless stated in an exam, measure row first, then column.

 Searching a two-dimensional array: